 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

 Robert Balin created scores of electronics-related quizzes for Popular Electronics magazine (see list at bottom of page).
-Having appeared in the December 1965 issue, some of the subjects are a bit dated, but hey, this is an electronics history quiz.
-I got 80% - yeah, sort of pathetic, but I don't recall ever hearing of Heising and I couldn't figure out what item "A" was (hint: it's a TV iconoscope, BTW).
+Having appeared in the December 1965 issue, some of the subjects are a bit dated, but hey, this is an Electronics History Quiz so it shouldn't matter.
+I scored 80% - yeah, sort of pathetic - but I don't recall ever hearing of Raymond Heising and I couldn't figure out what item "A" in the drawing is (spoiler: it's a TV iconoscope).
 That left me with a guess between "A" and "G" for #9 and #10, which of course I got wrong with a 50-50 chance.
+C'est la vie.

 Electronics History Quiz